-Generally, a bachelor's degree is the terminal degree for radiology technologists, commonly known as radiologic technologists.
+Generally, a bachelor's degree is the terminal degree for radiology technologists.
 However, a master's degree is available for radiologist assistants and is the next step for radiologic technologists looking to advance their careers in the field.
-Under the direction of a radiologist, radiologic technologists and radiologist assistants work with patients and operate equipment for such modalities as magnetic resonance imaging and computed tomography.

 Master's degree programs for radiologist assistants are intended to prepare professionals to bridge the gap between radiologic technologists and physicians.
 Radiologist assistants play a significant part in patient interactions; they may perform designated radiology procedures currently done by radiologists and conduct initial interpretations of diagnostic scans.

 Master's programs for radiologist assistants generally require a 2-year commitment and are designed for professionals who are already working as registered radiologic technologists.
 Coursework focuses on computer technology and clinical research.
 Curricula often include anatomy and pharmacology courses, as well as on-site clinical work.

 - Program Levels: Master's degree

 - Prerequisites: Bachelor's degree; American Registry of Radiologic Technologists registration; previous clinical experience